BU-NU-CLOUD-SP16/Cloud-vSwitch/README.md

 ## Key Designs

 - **vSwitch Portal**
-Cloud vSwitch portal is a key point in architecture.
+Cloud vSwitch portal is a key point in the architecture.
 It allows users to easily create an organization and setup a VPN environment with a few clicks.
 It is a fully responsive web App built with AngularJS and Bootstrap.

 - **vSwitch API**
 vSwitch API is a **RESTful API** to support all Cloud vSwitch operations.
 We took advantage of [Sails.js](https://github.com/balderdashy/sails), a framework that makes it easy to build custom Node.js apps.

 - **OpenVPN**
-To provide a stable VPN service, we choose to adopt [OpenVPN]() as our choice of VPN service provider.
-Why build a VPN tool from ground when we have open source solutions?
+To provide a stable VPN service, we choose to adopt [OpenVPN](https://openvpn.net/) as our choice of VPN service provider.
+Why build a VPN tool from ground when we already have open source solutions?

 - **Instances and vSwitch instance**
-Difference between these two terms are "vSwitch instance" is actually the instance that provide the service in the cloud.
+Difference between these two terms are "vSwitch instance" is actually the virtual machine that provides the service in the cloud.
 "Instance" is just simple virtual machine and later it can support any local senstive service such as NFS.

 **Users and Organizations**
 <p align="center"><img src="doc/img/organization.png" alt="Organization" width="650"></p>

 - **Cross-platform applications**
-Usage of the VPN as a Service is cross-platform, which means you can access from any main distribution of OS, Mac OS, Linux, and Windows.
+Usage of the VPN as a Service is cross-platform, which means you can access from any main distribution of OS, OS X, Linux, and Windows.

 <p align="center"><img src="doc/img/different-distro.png" alt="dif-distro" width="800"></p>